Lieutenant-Colonel David Theodore Dobie

 Awards : Distinguished Service Order, Militaire Willemsorde

-The path there was littered with obstacles, but by nightfall on Monday 18th the Battalion was near the St Elizabeth Hospital, unaware that the 3rd Battalion were nearby, but reinforcements had arrived in the form of the 2nd South Staffords and 11th Battalion, and they met up with Dobie to work out of a plan of attack.
-Due to his experience and being more in touch with the situation than the newly arrived CO's, Dobie was acknowledged as the leader of the group.
-His plan was to advance all units to the Bridge, with the 1st Battalion moving along the edge of the river while the South Staffords protecting his left flank, and the 11th Battalion followed up in the rear, acting as a reserve.
+After a series of difficult actions during the following day, the much-depleted Battalion managed to force its way into the suburbs of Arnhem and by nightfall on Monday 18th September was close to the St Elizabeth Hospital.
+They were unaware that the 3rd Battalion was nearby, but reinforcements had arrived in the form of the 2nd South Staffordshires and the 11th Battalion, and together they began to work out a plan of attack for the following morning.
+Due to his experience and being more in touch with the situation than the newly arrived commanders of these battalions, Dobie was acknowledged as the leader, and his plan was for the 1st Battalion to advance toward the Bridge close to the riverbank, while the South Staffords protected their left flank and the 11th Battalion followed on behind in reserve.

-As the attack got underway, the 1st Battalion ran into members of the 3rd Battalion falling back from the area they were about to attack.
-One of the first officers that Dobie met was Captain Richard Dorrien-Smith, who had served beneath Dobie when he commanded the 3rd Battalion's B Company.
-Their conversation went something like as follows:
+When the advance began, the 1st Battalion ran into the remnants of the 3rd Battalion falling back from the area they were heading for.
+One of the first officers Dobie met was Captain Richard Dorrien-Smith, who had served with him in North Africa.
+Their conversation proceeded as follows:

 Dobie: Good morning!